The Zoo’s 28-acre outdoor “classroom” offers endless possibilities for exploration and discovery.

 - 6-foot markers will be put on the ground to suggest a safe distance

-- Students are required to wear a mask when outside the “Early Explorer zone” or where 6-ft. distancing is not possible
+- Students are required to wear a mask at all times except when eating or drinking

 - All staff will wear masks and follow state guidelines